-Gordon J. Fretwell has been a director of TSX-V listed Lignol Energy Corporation ("Lignol") since January 2007.
+Gordon J. Fretwell was a director of TSX-V listed Lignol Energy Corporation ("Lignol") from January 2007 to May, 2015.
 Lignol went into receivership on August 22, 2014.

 No director, or executive officer of the Company, or a shareholder holding a sufficient number of securities of the Company to affect materially the control of the Company, has been subject to: (a) any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a securities regulatory authority; or (b) any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable investor in making an investment decision.